Lucry01111/Secure-Password-Validator/README.md

 # Secure-Password-Validator
-This is secure password validator written by me in C
+This is secure password validator written by me in C.